ActiveSolution/active-lab-iac2022/labs/terraform.md

 }
 ```

-Now that you have the KeyVault and secret in place, you can try deploying the infrastructure again by running
+Now that you have the Key Vault and secret in place, you can try deploying the infrastructure again by running

 ```bash
 > terraform apply